maxhgerlach/detqmc/README.md

 specifically implemented metallic O(N) spin-density wave (SDW) model, N = 1,2,3; also includes some starter code for a Hubbard model replica

+high - performance

+list of what is implemented

 refer to papers, thesis

 include in overview: mention multiple histogram reweighting for data